-A really great WordCamp needs to offer a wide variety of talks and discussions about and around WordPress.
-To make WordCamp Ottawa 2014 great we are looking for people excited about WordPress who can show our attendees a good time while teaching them about it.
+The best WordCamps offer a wide variety of talks, discussions, and experiences around WordPress.
+To make WordCamp Ottawa 2017 great, we are looking for people excited about WordPress who can engage our attendees while sharing their experiences.

-If you’d like to be a speaker at WordCamp Ottawa 2014, please complete an application form on the Speaker Application page.
-Please note that speaker applications must be submitted by 6:00 p.m.
-(EST) on Friday, March 21, 2014.
+If you’d like to be a speaker at WordCamp Ottawa 2017, please complete an application form!

 Users, designers and developers are all welcome!
 We want as much diversity as possible in our talks and are looking for all kinds of speakers.